A geometric proof of the Affability Theorem for planar tilings: Preparing the absorption

 \begin{definition} We say that $o$ is the \emph{root} of $\Gamma$ and $\M_n(\Gamma)$ is a \emph{basic $\calp''_n$-patch around the root $o$}.
 We denote by $D(\M_n(\Gamma))$ the number of $\calp''_n$-tiles of $\M_n(\Gamma)$. \end{definition}

-\begin{remark} Notice that the union of the decoration of $C_n$ and the axis of the corresponding arms $A_n$ forms a rough model for the finite tree $\Gamma_n = \Gamma \cap \M_n(\Gamma)$.
-Axis of virtual arms provide (rough) global models for the ends of $\Gamma$, but in general these models reduce to a neighborhood of the root. \end{remark}Ê \begin{lemma} The natural EER induced on the $\calr$-saturation of $\cpartial_3 \calr_\infty$ admits a fundamental domain $\check{\calh}_3$ which is the union of countably many disjoint closed subsets $\check{\calh}_{3,m}$. \end{lemma}
+The decoration of $C_n$ and the axis of the corresponding arms $A_n$ form a rough model for $\Gamma$ in neighborhood of the root $o$, whereas the axis of the virtual arms provide rough models for the ends of $\Gamma$.